Security model

 Straight answers

-Can Whatping read my messages or calls?
+Can Ollasync read my messages or calls?

 No. We never hold a decryption key.
 A message stored on our relay is ciphertext; a wrong-key participant on a call decodes zero frames.
 That property is tested, not asserted.